Modular Average and Weyl Anomaly in Two-Dimensional Schwarzian Theory: Introduction

-In this paper, we explore the connection between the Weyl transformation and the Liouville theory and apply the results to calculate the Rényi-2 mutual information for disjoint two intervals \cite{Headrick:2010zt} in the boundary theory.
-When the consequence of the Weyl anomaly is Liouville theory, one can apply the CFT result to AdS$_3$ Einstein gravity theory.
+In this paper, we explore the connection between the Weyl transformation and the Liouville theory and apply the results to calculate the Rényi-2 mutual information for disjoint two intervals \cite{Lunin:2000yv,Headrick:2010zt,Faulkner:2013yia} in the boundary theory.
+When the Weyl anomaly is given by the Liouville theory, one can apply the CFT result to AdS$_3$ Einstein gravity theory.
 One calculated the Rényi entropy for a single interval by generalizing the torus to the $n$-sheet torus \cite{Huang:2019nfm,Huang:2020tjl}.
 The result is one-loop exact (all effects disappear beyond one loop).
 Therefore, Rényi-2 mutual information for two intervals is calculable and has an analytical expression.
+Rényi entropy is computed in Lorentzian pure Jackiw-Teitelboim gravity with a Hilbert space that can be factored not by a spatial direction \cite{Jafferis:2019wkd}.
 We calculate Rényi-2 mutual information for disjoint two-intervals in the boundary theory.
 The Rényi-2 mutual information shows a first-order phase transition in the absence of non-perturbative effects, and a smooth curve connecting two phases when such effects are considered (implemented by the modular average).
 We also discuss the decay behavior of the mutual information for large separation lengths.
 To summarize our results: \begin{itemize} \item The Liouville theory is induced by this anomaly using the covariance in CFT$_2$.
-The choice of the background leads to the non-covariant Lagrangian formulation.
+The choice of the background leads to the non-covariant Lagrangian formulation under coordinate transformations.
 We discuss the Weyl anomaly in the boundary theory because it loses the covariance.
 From the cylinder to the sphere, the divergent term is the same as the Liouville theory.
 The general Weyl transformation on the torus manifold also gives the Liouville theory.
 The Liouville term needs the additional boundary term, not the same as in the claim of Ref. \cite{Cotler:2018zff}.
-Hence one can apply the CFT result to the Rényi-2 mutual information. \item We obtain the analytical solution to the Rényi-2 mutual information for disjoint two-intervals.
+Hence one can apply the CFT result to the Rényi-2 mutual information. \item We obtain the analytical solution to the Rényi-2 mutual information for two disjoint intervals.
 The first-order phase transition for the separation length of two intervals happens if one only concerns the classical gravity.
 Our result shows that the non-perturbation effect kills the phase transition. \item Although not all saddle solutions provide the decay behavior to the mutual information for a long separation (like $B$ cycle), the averaging over a modular group shows the expected decay. \end{itemize}